world-federation-of-advertisers/cross-media-measurement/src/main/k8s/local/README.md

 kubectl port-forward --address=localhost services/gcp-kingdom-data-server 9443:8443
 ```

-Then run the tool, outputting to some directory (e.g. `/tmp/resource-setup`):
+Then run the tool, outputting to some directory (e.g. `/tmp/resource-setup`, make sure
+this directory has been created):

 ```shell
 src/main/k8s/testing/resource_setup.sh \